Opinion: 'Vaccine privilege' could haunt the West | DW | 03.02.2021

 If ever there was a moment revealing the EU especially had washed its hands of leading the charge against COVID-19, it was the embarrassing wrangling between the bloc and vaccine producer AstraZeneca.
 Countries not even getting a sniff at vaccinations watched in utter bemusement as wealthy European countries squabbled over access to millions of vaccines.
 The back-and-forth threatened to descend into childish mudslinging matches.

-The vaccine rollout should have and could have, been the best of a unified West reclaiming lost global clout.
+The vaccine rollout should have been and could have been the best of a unified West reclaiming lost global clout.
 But instead, the rollout has been divisive, nationalistic, despite the EU's efforts to show unity by ordering vaccines as a bloc.

 Debates will rage about whether the vaccine rollout in the West and EU countries was successful or if Western nations could have done more to share their vaccine privilege.
 Those arguing it is not the West's job to save the world from a public health disaster should take note of China's actions: while not accepting responsibility for causing the pandemic, or in some cases denying the virus originated there, China is doing a much better job of appearing to solve the pandemic.